 Onward and upward with our GAPS series!
-Today, I am going to talk about the overall goals and differences of the two phases of the GAPS diet.
-If you’re brand new to our series, please catch up by reading Why I’m On The GAPS Diet and Demystifying the GAPS Diet (what it is).
-The GAPS diet actually has two phases — the Intro and the Full.
+Today, I am going to talk about the overall goals and differences between the 2 phases of the GAPS Diet. [by Wardee Harmon]

 When I knew we were going to talk about strawberries in this week’s Seasonal Recipe Round-Up, I asked my friend Marilynn Beard (from Just Making Noise) if I could share one of her ice cream recipes.
 She is the nourishing ice cream queen and has in fact written the book on it — Just Making Ice Cream.